BloodRaine/IntroToCS_Assignments/Week8C.md

 ```
 INPUT> The random string that will be analysed is : (random string goes here)
 ```
-It will then run through the Minion Game
+It will then run through the Vowels or Not?
+Game

 # Output Format
 Print one line: the name of the winner and their score separated by a space.